OxaGen/Technical_Writing_Examples_Agapova_O./User_Guide_Table_of_Contents_ENG.md

 + Select the 'Update the table of contents' option by right-clicking on the created table of contents if you make changes to the text or structure of your document.
 The table of contents is automatically updated to reflect the changes.
 ![image8](https://drive.google.com/uc?export=view&id=1LWzjVYlVf1ZGwxuk-fscG5N0lyidzz-L)

-**This user guide equips users with a straightforward method for creating and customizing a table of contents in Google Docs, enhancing document navigation and readability.**
+**I hope this user guide equips you with a straightforward method for creating and customizing a table of contents in Google Docs, enhancing document navigation and readability.
+Your feedback is valuable, so feel free to share any thoughts or suggestions you may have.
+Happy document creation!**